Internships

 Founded in 2012, Urban Ecology Teen Internship (Urban Eco-Teens) is a summer paid internship for high school students that prepares a new generation of students for college, stewardship, and careers in the environmental fields.

-All interns work, in the park, alongside horticulturists and natural areas restoration staff from Van Cortlandt Park.
-They also complete labs, go on nature-focused field trips, and explore green career opportunities with natural resource professionals.
+All interns work in the park, alongside horticulturists and natural areas restoration staff from Van Cortlandt Park.
+They also go on nature-focused field trips, and explore green career opportunities with natural resource professionals.

 Returning Intern Projects